AI Catastrophe

 Consider that the frontier of human intelligence — our scientific communities — are riddled with methodological and coordination failures.
 As ASI improves, it could transcend these failure modes and make rapid scientific progress beyond what humanity has achieved.

-AIs can fix issues in scientific methods much faster than humans.
+• AIs can fix issues in scientific methods much faster than humans.
 Human fallibility impedes progress, as evidenced by the replication crisis in many areas of science, which has led to publication bias and HARKing.
-Potential solutions such preregistration have been proposed, but in practice scientists do not report failures and present successes as intentional, making it difficult to evaluate scientific literature.
+Potential solutions such as preregistration have been proposed, but in practice scientists do not report failures and present successes as intentional, making it difficult to evaluate scientific literature.
 These methodological errors may never appear for AI, and if issues arise, they could simply be removed with reprogramming.

-AIs can coordinate much more efficiently than humans can.
+• AIs can coordinate much more efficiently than humans can.
 If multiple AIs are collaborating on a problem, it is simple for them to exchange information.

 Human-led research is full of conflict over credit and attribution (such as the order of names on a paper, adversarial economic incentives (such as the lack of open access forcing universities to pay for papers written by their own researchers), and gaming metrics of recognition (such as fixation on the h-index, which reflects not the intrinsic quality of someone’s work, but the volume of citations).
 AI would not need vanity metrics, and could evaluate research based simply on what is most impactful.

 The field of metascience has emerged to resolve these challenges, but they remain unsolved.
 ASI would not be susceptible to these failures, and it would leverage its computational power to comprehensively evaluate large volumes of data and identify complex high-dimensional patterns.
-The field is already moving in this direction: DeepMind has used AI to automate scientific research in protein folding, chips design, and material science.
+The field is already moving in this direction: DeepMind has used AI to automate scientific research in protein folding, chips design, and material science

 To summarize, an AGI capable of performing the same intellectual work that a human can would quickly become superintelligent, cloning itself to reach the intelligence level of humanity, and reprogramming itself to avoid any errors in its understanding.
 Compared to human intelligence which improves generationally, an AGI can propel itself to the heights of intelligence much faster than humanity ever could.